pyzone49/detecteur-pieces/README.md

 - Load the CNN model.
 - Classifying ROIs using CNN for coin detection.

+## Model Training

+The model training process is implemented in a Jupyter Notebook named `cnn_coin_classifier.ipynb`.
+This notebook contains code for loading the dataset, preprocessing the images, training the model, and evaluating its performance.
+Using a CNN model with the following architecture:
+Architecture:
+- Convolutional layer with 32 filters, kernel size (3, 3), and ReLU activation.
+- Max pooling layer with pool size (2, 2).
+- Convolutional layer with 64 filters, kernel size (3, 3), and ReLU activation.
+- Max pooling layer with pool size (2, 2).
+- Convolutional layer with 128 filters, kernel size (3, 3), and ReLU activation.
+- Max pooling layer with pool size (2, 2).
+- Flatten layer.
+- Dense layer with 128 units and ReLU activation.
+- Dropout layer with a dropout rate of 0.5.
+- Dense layer with the number of classes and softmax activation.
+Since the dataset is small, we use data augmentation to generate more training samples.
+The model is trained using the Adam optimizer and categorical crossentropy loss function.
 ## Evaluation
 The evaluation process includes:
 - Predicting on test images using both CNN and feature matching techniques.